risen228/nextjs-effector/README.md

 On server side:

-1. Take `appEvent` from `createAppGetServerSideProps` call arguments
+1. Take `sharedEvents` from `createAppGetServerSideProps` call arguments
 2. Take `pageEvent` from `createGetServerSideProps` call arguments
 3. Create the Scope by using `fork()`
 4. Call the events with GSSP Context using `allSettled`